automata-devops-io/go-repo-man/README.md

 ## Getting Started

-Once compiled, the code in this repository run as a standalone microservice to ingest, validate and act upon webhook events from a GitHub organization.
+Once compiled, the code in this repository runs as a standalone microservice to ingest, validate, and act upon webhook events from a GitHub organization.
 This will apply default configurations to all newly created repositories and their default branch.

 ```mermaid
 flowchart TD;